 (h) The Commissioner may issue subpoenas to require the attendance of and to examine under oath all persons whose testimony the Commissioner deems relative to the person's business.

-licensee, conduct routine examinations of the books and records of any
+office, licensee, conduct routine examinations of the books and

-licensee in order to determine the compliance with this Article and any rules
+records of any licensee in order to determine the compliance with this Article

-rights described under this section, the Commissioner may require a licensee to
+the rights described under this section, the Commissioner may require a

-pay to a borrower or other individual any amounts received by the licensee or
+licensee to pay to a borrower or other individual any amounts received by the

 or, if a servicer, in excess of those allowed by law to servicers.